vtbag/utensil-drawer/README.md

 > mayStartViewTransition() gets better and better.
 Not only overhauled, refactored, optimized and thoroughly tested...

-> ...now also supports an option that **rewrites view transition types** as CSS classes to the :root element!
-In combination with the `postcss-active-view-transition-type` PostCSS plugin, you can use view transition types in browsers that only support Level 1 view transitions, yet.
-Looking at you, Firefox Nightly.
+> ...now also supports an option that **rewrites view transition types** as CSS classes added to the :root element!
+In combination with the `postcss-active-view-transition-type` PostCSS plugin, you can use view transition types from Level 2 of the View Transition API even in browsers that only support Level 1 view transitions, yet.
+Looking at you, Firefox (Nightly).

 For details see https://vtbag.dev/tools/utensil-drawer/